Freight & Logistics Planning Program

 Miami-Dade County is home to a well-established and expanding freight transportation system.
 This system serves as the cornerstone of the region’s economy, providing goods and services to Florida’s largest consumption market as well as connecting the region to the global economy through major sea and air gateways, taking into account emerging and future technologies.
 The Freight Plan was recently updated in June 2018.

-Click to download the Miami-Dade Freight Plan Update, June 2018 and the Miami-Dade Freight Logistics Zone Designation Strategic Plan, June 2018.
+- Miami-Dade Freight Logistics Zone Designation Strategic Plan, June 2018

 Statewide Freight Mobility and Trade Plan

 The Freight Mobility and Trade Plan (FMTP) developed by the Florida Department of Transportation (FDOT) is a statewide comprehensive plan that identifies freight transportation facilities critical to the state’s economic growth and guides multimodal freight investments in the state.
 The FMTP update will drive innovation in order to provide a safe, efficient, and resilient transportation system that enhances Florida’s economy and communities while preserving the quality of our environment.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.